RN to BS in Nursing Science

-The Bachelor of Science (BS) in Nursing Science program offers a direct articulation option for AAS RN Nurses.
-An accepted, degree seeking UAA nursing student who has successfully passed the National Council Licensing Exam (NCLEX-RN) and has current RN Licensure in the State of Alaska may be granted up to 31 course credits upon admission to the Nursing Science major.
-RNs who apply to UAA and qualify for admission to the BS Nursing program are admitted as pre-majors.
+The Bachelor of Science in Nursing (BSN) program offers a direct articulation option for RN nurses with an associates degree.
+An accepted, degree-seeking UAA nursing student who has successfully passed the National Council Licensing Exam (NCLEX-RN) and has current RN licensure in the State of Alaska may be granted up to 42-course credits upon admission to the nursing science major.
+RNs who apply to UAA and qualify for admission to the BSN program are admitted as pre-majors.

-The nursing lecture courses listed below are delivered online through video and computer based classes.
+Coursework in the pre-licensure option is completed online with the exception of two required in-person clinical experiences.
 When possible, clinical hours are completed in the student's home community with a local preceptor.
-When a preceptorship cannot be arranged in a student's home community, the student may be required to travel to Anchorage on up to three separate occasions for up to 3 weeks each trip.
+When a preceptorship cannot be arranged in a student's home community, the student may be required to travel to Anchorage.
 Students traveling for intensive clinicals are responsible for obtaining and paying for transportation, housing, and all other related expenses.

 Minimum total credit hours for degree: 120

-All nursing major lecture courses must be complete with a grade of 'C' or higher and clinical courses with a 'Pass'.
+All nursing major lecture courses must be completed with a grade of 'C' or higher and clinical courses with a 'Pass'.

-Only the students who complete the Application requirements listed below will be ranked for possible admission to the RN to BS program for the Summer trimester.
+Only the students who complete the application requirements listed below will be ranked for possible admission to the RN to BS program.

 - Admission to the UAA Bachelor of Science in Nursing Science pre-major, including transcripts from both high school/GED and college, with transcript evaluations.